IEEEFiratComputerSociety/TravelApp/README.md

 # TravelApp
 We started this project during the pandemic period.
-We launched an application where people can meet and see many places in 81 provinces in times when our desire to travel will never end when everyone is bored at home.
+We launched an application where people can see and meet many places in 81 provinces at a time when our desire to travel will never end when everyone is bored at home.
 This project was developed in Android studio using Java language.
-In the project, we have developed both an informative part and two separate interfaces that users can use like social media.
-We have compiled these two parts in detail so that users can use them more easily.
+In the project, we developed both an informative section and two separate interfaces that users can use as social media.
+We have compiled these two sections in detail so that users can use them more easily.

 ### I Wandered Screen
 .
 On this screen, first of all, our users will be able to see the places we have added and after a certain period, our users will be able to add them. \